This article has been updated on November 8, 2024.

 Millions of households in the United States now take for granted that technology makes their lives easier.
 Public polling confirms this statement as consumers see technology as the driver for social and economic change.

-Pew Research Center surveyed Americans in 2017 about the causes behind improvements in daily life.
+Pew Research Center surveyed Americans about the causes behind improvements in daily life.
 The results showed the following causes for improved lives:

 Technology simplifies tedious tasks, improves health, and opens new possibilities.
 The other causes identified in the poll are intertwined with the relationships between technology and humans.